 About the Species

 Sei whales occur in subtropical, temperate, and subpolar waters around the world.
-Often found with pollack in Norway, the name "sei" comes from the Norwegian word for pollack, "seje."
+Often found with pollock in Norway, the name "sei" comes from the Norwegian word for pollock, "seje."

-The sei whale population has been greatly decreased by commercial whaling.
-During the 19th and 20th centuries, sei whales were targeted and greatly depleted by commercial hunting and whaling, with an estimated 300,000 animals killed for their meat and oil.
+The global sei whale population was greatly decreased by historical commercial whaling during the 19th and 20th centuries.
+An estimated 300,000 sei whales were killed for their meat and oil.

-Commercial whaling ended for this species in 1980.
-Although whaling is no longer a major threat to this species, some scientific whaling continues today in Iceland and Japan.
+Member countries of the International Whaling Commission (IWC) agreed to cease sei whale catches in the North Pacific in 1975 and in the Antarctic in 1979.
+In 1982, the IWC decided to cease commercial whaling on all whale species and populations from the 1985/1986 season onward.
+Although whaling is no longer a major threat, some whaling of this species continues today in Japan.
 Vessel strikes and entanglement pose the biggest threat to sei whales today.
 The sei whale is listed as endangered under the Endangered Species Act and depleted under the Marine Mammal Protection Act.

 NOAA Fisheries and our partners are dedicated to conserving and rebuilding the sei whale population.
 We use a variety of innovative techniques to study, protect, and rescue these endangered whales.
 We engage our partners as we develop regulations and management plans that foster healthy fisheries and reduce the risk of entanglements, create whale-safe shipping practices, and reduce ocean noise.